 \section{Conclusion}

-We propose \abbr, which trains an adapter module to approximate the residual Q-function on the preference data without the need of pre-learning a reward function.
-This adapter, in conjunction with the pre-trained LLM, can restore the LLM optimal for downstream customization.
-That is, we are able to generate responses that not only optimize the preference contained in the dataset, but also inherit the knowledge of the original pre-trained LLM.
-The forgetting issue thus can be effectively alleviated by \abbr, which was empirically verified by our experiments.
-In this age of increasingly open source LLMs, we believe that our work can better enable pre-trained LLMs to be applied to more specialized domains and tasks, while saving the costs of training LLMs from scratch.
-We also discuss the broader impacts of \abbr in \cref{sec:impact}.

-\paragraph{Limitation and Future Work} We acknowledge that this work has limitations.
-To derive the objective \cref{equ:qadapter} of \abbr, we assume that the LLM to be adapted is pre-trained with RLHF.
+We propose \abbr, which learns the residual Q-function directly from the data of the new human preference without learning a reward function.
+With the residual Q-function and the pre-trained LLM, we are able to generate responses that not only meet the preference in the dataset, but also inherit knowledge of the pre-trained LLM.
+The forgetting issue thus can be effectively alleviated, which was empirically verified by our experiments.
+In this age of increasingly open-source LLMs, we believe that our work can better enable pre-trained LLMs to be applied to more specialized domains and tasks~\citep{llmsurveydomain}, while saving the cost of training from scratch. \paragraph{Limitation and Future Work} Our work has several limitations.
+To derive the objective of \abbr in \cref{equ:qadapter}, we assume that the LLM to be customized has been pre-trained with RLHF.
 However, there are many open-source LLMs that are trained using other methods such as SFT.
-Investigating how these models can be effectively adapted is also an interesting direction to pursue.
+Investigating how these models can be effectively customized is also an interesting direction to pursue.
 Moreover, in our experiments, we only performed one round of customization.
-But we excitedly find that our framework also supports continuously customizing the LLM, which can be achieved by learning more adapters.
-Since the main focus of this paper is to propose an effective LLM adaptation method, we plan to leave the directions mentioned above as future work.
+But our framework also supports continuously customizing the LLM, which can be achieved by learning more adapters.
+Additionally, although the derivation of \abbr does not require high quality and particular relevance of the training preference data, bias and noise from data may affect the model performance.
+Further investigating how these factors affect LLM customization is an interesting topic.
+Last but not least, we have observed that in practical tasks, the collaboration of multiple LLMs may be involved.
+Using multi-agent reinforcement learning methods~\citep{yuan2023survey} to customize a group of LLMs is also an interesting topic.
+We plan to leave the directions mentioned above as future work.